Personal Loans

 Most people apply for funeral loans online, although you could also apply with your lender in person or over the phone if you’re more comfortable doing it that way.
 The lender will check your credit report and verify your income to decide how much you can borrow and what the interest rate on your loan will be.

-After the lender approves your loan and you sign your loan documents, you can receive the money in as little as 24-72 hours.
+If the lender approves your loan and you sign your loan documents, you could receive the money in as little as 24-72 hours.

 Once you have the money in your account, you can pay for expenses such as: